Ali Raza

 This form of Kaffarah applies to oath violations.
 It offers the option to either free a slave (no longer applicable) or provide sustenance for 10 needy individuals, each receiving two meals or clothing.
 Failure to do so requires fasting for three consecutive days.

-This refers to Qurbani, an obligatory act for all Muslims who are able to perform it.
+This refers to Qurbani, an obligatory act for all Muslims who can perform it.
 Certain conditions must be met for the animal to be eligible for slaughter.
 It must be over one year old, of a specific type, and slaughtered in a halal manner in the name of Allah (SWT).

 The meat is then divided into three parts: one for the person performing the act, one for their family, and one for the poor.